skranz/skranz.github.com/_posts/2022-08-29-ProposalElectricitySpotMarketPrices.md

 - A second important question is how to make the design compatible with cross-border trades.
 If only German markets implement a price cap on coal and renewables, coal and renewable producers may tend to export their power while we import gas power at uncapped prices from our neighbors.
 This might substantially reduce the price reduction from this proposal.
 So one should (and probably legally has to) coordinate such a mechanism on EU level.
 In principle, I see that other EU countries like France would benefit from this mechanism in a similar fashion as Germany, so incentives for a coordinated implementation could be there.

 - A third main question is whether it is technically & administratively possible to implement such a system sufficiently quickly.
 While fast implementation is probably tricky, the proposal seems considerably simpler than something like a tax on excessive profits of energy companies that is also discussed in politics.

+- *[UPDATE 2022-08-29 16:45] Here is another very important point mentioned to me by Axel Ockenfels who has already thought much more deeply about many issues.
+One must ensure that non-gas power plants don't circumvent the price cap by selling outside the spot market.
+While I discussed above exports, we also need to consider over-the-counter trades.
+Of course, there can be sensible existing contractual obligations like power purchase agreements for renewable plants that we don't want to void.
+As long as the price of existing agreements does not exceed the price cap, such agreements are probably not problematic.
+Furthermore, one also has to think about similar price caps in balancing energy market.*

 - But what happens with people who already bought electricity futures for 1000 Euro / MWh?
 Won't they have a problem if now suddenly such a policy measure reduces prices?
 I guess market participants anticipate the possibility of some policy measures.
 So they probably won't have bought all their future electricity demand at those prices.